categories

 Oliver Rieder Article author

 With so many options available for your remote desktop requirements, it’s difficult to decide on what is best for your company’s needs.
-This article will highlight two popular options – GoToMyPC and Microsoft Remote Desktop.
+This article will highlight two popular options – GoToMyPC and Remote Desktop Protocol.
 With a side-by-side comparison of what each option offers, along with price and performance, making an informed choice between GoToMyPC or Microsoft should be a lot less daunting.

 Overview